dzannotti/gemini-code-reviewer/prompt.md

 }
 ```

+## Output Format

 - verdict: "SHIP", "FIX_THEN_SHIP", or "DONT_MERGE"
-- comments: array of {file, line, body} for issues found
+- comments: array of {file, line, body} for specific issues
 - If no issues, return empty comments and verdict "SHIP"
+- line must be a valid line number from the NEW version of the file (not the diff hunk header)